-It takes a lot of money to keep the transportation infrastructure of the Miami Valley in tip top shape.
-Funding for new interchanges, fixing bridges, re-surfacing roads, paving bike paths, building sidewalks, and helping seniors find rides all depends on a steady flow of funding.
+It takes a lot of money to keep the transportation infrastructure of the Miami Valley in tip-top shape.
+Funding for new interchanges, fixing bridges, re-surfacing roads, paving bike paths, building sidewalks, and helping older adults find rides all depends on a steady flow of funding.

-On March 3, 2022, the MVRPC Board approved over $32.4 million for 51 STP, CRRSAA, and TA projects.
+On March 2, 2023, the MVRPC Board approved over $49.7 million for 43 STP, CMAQ, TA, and CR projects.
 Please see the detailed project award lists below.

 MVRPC monitors the Federal Transportation Act for funding options.
-The Surface Transportation Program helps with road projects, Congestion Mitigation Air Quality program funds alternative modes and projects that reduce congestion such as signal interconnections.
-Transportation Alternatives program primarily funds non-motorized transportation needs.
+The Surface Transportation Program helps with roadway projects.
+The Congestion Mitigation Air Quality program funds alternative modes and projects that reduce congestion such as signal interconnections.
+The Transportation Alternatives program primarily funds non-motorized transportation needs.
+The Carbon Reduction program provides funding for projects that support a reduction in transportation emissions, defined as carbon dioxide (CO2) emissions from on-road sources.
 MVRPC works with local agencies to solicit for federal funding and has been involved in distributing federal stimulus funding.